cromozooom/tasker/README.md

 ## 🔥 To fix fast 🚨

-- [0] ⚠️ Bug wit parrsing the fisrt item in a list if has subitems
+- [0] ⚠️ Bug wit parsing the first item in a list if has subitems
 - [1] Filter tasks
 - [1] Collapsible Sections